 Myway LLC participates in Amazon Services LLC Assoc Program.
 A small commission is received from all affiliate links & 3rd party advertising.

-Having the right dog grooming aids and equipment to hand is essential because dog hair quickly becomes a part of your daily life.... and can take over if you don't keep on top of it!
+Having the right dog grooming aids and equipment to hand is hugely important because dog hair quickly becomes a part of your daily life.... and can take over if you don't keep on top of it.

 Regular brushing, a bath every now and then, at-home trims (or a visit to the dog groomer) and even a quick spritz of a problem-solving product all help to keep the 'fuzzies' under control.

 But it's impossible to totally eliminate dog hair in your home.

 With four dogs in the house I've just had to get used to fishing dog fur out of my coffee cup.

 I've tried a LOT of products over the years and I've put together a selection of the 'best of the best' dog grooming aids right here.

 From shampoos and conditioners, through brushes/combs/clippers, to cozy towels and hair-dryers - there's something for every dog!